A PAW PATROL CHRISTMAS

 The Paw Patrol doesn’t realize he’s missing until the next morning and tracks him using GPS on the way to the North Pole.
 On Humdinger’s plane, Rubble hears the sad story about Humdinger’s only happy Christmas memory.

-In the end, Rubble must follow his heart and make the right choice to understand what giving truly means during Christmastime.
+In the end, Rubble must make the right choice to understand what giving truly means during Christmastime.